ARUCC-MyCreds-National-Network/en-CA/README.md

 For more details, visit [W3C](https://www.w3.org/) website.

-Below is the list of specifications on which W3C has worked in the space of decentralised identities.
+Below is the list of specifications on which W3C has worked in the space of decentralized identities.

   - [JSON-LD](https://www.w3.org/TR/json-ld/)
   - [Linked Data Proofs](https://w3c-ccg.github.io/data-integrity-spec/)